sathoro/Stow/README.md

 Setup
 ====

-Upload all files to craft/plugins and then activate the plugin from your control panel.
+Upload all files in a folder named 'stow' to the plugin directory and then activate from your control panel.
 No further set-up required.